 In this article, we will show how to Create a Traditional Funnel Chart in Tableau with an example.
-For this, we use the Custom SQL Query against the SQL Server Data Source from Tableau.
-So, visit Connecting Tableau to SQL Server.
+For this Tableau Traditional Funnel Chart demo, we use the Custom Query against the SQL Server Data Source.

 SELECT Geo.EnglishCountryRegionName, Geo.StateProvinceName, Geo.City, Prod.EnglishProductName, Prod.Color, Fact.OrderQuantity, Fact.TotalProductCost, Fact.SalesAmount, Fact.TaxAmt, Fact.[Freight] FROM DimProduct AS Prod INNER JOIN FactInternetSales AS Fact ON Prod.ProductKey = Fact.ProductKey INNER JOIN DimSalesTerritory AS Terry ON Terry.[SalesTerritoryKey] = Fact.[SalesTerritoryKey] INNER JOIN DimGeography AS Geo ON Geo.[SalesTerritoryKey] = Terry.[SalesTerritoryKey]

-TIP: Please refer Tableau Funnel Chart article to understand the Creation of Advanced Funnel Charts in Tableau
+TIP: Please refer Funnel Chart article to understand the Creation of Advanced Funnel Charts in Tableau

 Create a Traditional Funnel Chart in Tableau

 Next, We have to sort the data in descending order.
-To do this, click on the Sort by Descending order option in the Tableau Toolbar
+To do this, click on the Toolbar’s Sort by Descending order option.

-Now, we have to change the Marks type from Automatic to Area as shown below
+We have to change the Marks type from Automatic to Area, as shown below.

-Once you completed, the following screenshot will be displayed.
-Look like finished half of the traditional funnel chart
+Once you complete it, the following screenshot will display.
+Look like I finished half of the traditional funnel chart.

-Next, we are creating one calculated field for the negative values of the sales amount measure.
-We can create a calculated field in multiple ways, for now, we are selecting the Create Calculated Field option from the Analysis menu
+Next, we create one calculated field for the negative values of the sales amount measure.
+We can create a calculated field in multiple ways.
+We are now selecting the Create Calculated Field option from the Analysis menu.

-Now, Drag and Drop the freshly created calculated field (which is negative Sales) from Measures Region to ColumnsShelf and place it right before the Sales Amount Measure.
-Once complete, you can see the Traditional Funnel Chart
+Now, Drag and Drop the freshly created calculated field (negative Sales) from Measures Region to ColumnsShelf.
+And place it right before the Sales Amount Measure.
+Once complete, you can see the Traditional Funnel Chart.

-Before we finish, Let us add Profit Measure value as Data labels.
-To do this, Please drag and drop the Profit Measures from Measures region to Label field of the Sales Amount Measure present in Marks Shelf
+Before we finish this Tableau Traditional Funnel Chart, Let us add Profit Measure value as Data labels.
+To do this, Please drag the Profit from the Measures region to the Label field of the Sales Amount Measure present in the Marks Shelf.

-TIP: If you want to add Data Labels to both the Measures, then select the All Measures in Marks Shelf and Place the Measure value.
+TIP: If you want to add Data Labels to both Measures, select All Measures in Marks Shelf and Place the Measure value.
 Otherwise, select the Individual Measure and place the measured value.

 Format Color of a Traditional Funnel Chart in Tableau

-Tableau allows us to format the Area Color.
-To change the color, Please click on the Color field inside the Marks Shelf.
+It allows us to format the Area Color.
+To change the color, click on the Color field inside the Marks Shelf.
 Once you click on it, the following window will be displayed.
-Click on the color you are interested in, and for now, we are selecting the Green Color for the Positive Sales Amount
+Click on the color you are interested in.
+We are now selecting the Green Color for the Positive Sales Amount.